ryan-mcclue/musings/tower-of-knowledge.md

 so really LED LCD.
 IPS (in-plane switching), TFT (thin film transistor) are examples of LCD panel technology
 OLED produces own light, i.e. current passed through an OLED diode to produce light.
 LTPO (low-temperature polycrystalline oxide)

+HDR (high dynamic range) ability to show contrasting colours.
+Also have XDR (extreme dynamic range)

 nit is a measure of luminance, i.e. intensity of light (brightness is how we percieve luminance ∴ subjective). higher nit display are more easily viewable in a wider array of lighting conditions (e.g. combat the sun's light reflecting off the surface)